sevvalkapcak/Recycling-Application-with-Image-Processing/README.md

 The classification section for recycling with image processing is written in Python.
 Six different categories—glass, metal, battery, paper, plastic, and biological—have been classified.
 A dataset downloaded from Kaggle was used for this purpose.
 First, unnecessary categories were cleaned, and images that could cause confusion were removed.
 The three categories of white, green, and brown glass were merged under the "glass" category, and the number of data points was reduced to be similar to other categories to prevent overfitting.
 The model was then trained with the dataset, and its performance was tested.

+Users can earn points in our mobile application by either manually selecting the material they wish to recycle or scanning it with the camera for identification through image processing.
+The points awarded vary based on the type of recycled material.
+For example, a battery is worth 20 points, while paper is worth 10 points.

 ![1](https://github.com/sevvalkapcak/Recycling-Application-with-Image-Processing/blob/main/GreenPoints/results/1.png)

 ![2](https://github.com/sevvalkapcak/Recycling-Application-with-Image-Processing/blob/main/GreenPoints/results/2.png)